The first answer that comes to mind is SAFETY! You will sleep better, knowing that your company’s data is safe.

-Before we drill in, let us all remember that all security has its costs.
-When we enter a building and we have to identify ourselves at the reception desk, we do this for security.
+Before we drill in, let us all remember that when security costs.
+When we enter a building and we have to identify ourselves to the reception, we do this for security.
 We pay willingly with our time, since we can understand the need.
-It’s the same with data encryption.at the reception desk
+It’s the same with data encryption.

 Where might you actually sense it?

 - General CPU usage could increase, according to the amount of encrypted fields that your application is using.
 Usually this doesn’t have a significant impact.

 - Even when you join data or randomly access data, there is little chance that you will even sense a delay.

 - According to most of our customers, the increase in CPU usage is not the issue.
 The main issue is increased run time for jobs that deal with files containing encrypted fields.

 - You can sense the increase when you deal with groups of records.

 - You may feel a delay when you have to read a sequence of records from a file, depending on the number of records and the number of encrypted fields that the file includes.
 Because it uses some of the system capability to prefetch data when read sequentially, it may seem to be suspended.

 - You should expect a considerable delay When you have to display a sorted portion of data, and the key is an encrypted field.
 The reason is that the operating system stores the data order by the cipher value (to us human beings, the order appears random).
 To show the key portion of data in order, it first has to first be decrypted.
 There are convenient methods to change your programs, but the CPU operation effort is still there.

 We recommend re-thinking how the programs work and finding alternative methods.
 Raz-Lee’s skilled engineers are well qualified to assist in this mission.